douglaza/Trybe/README.md

 # Trybe
 Trybe Course
-# Exercises from Trybe Course
+# Projects and exercises on Trybe Course